Creeks to Coombes

 Brighstone – Whitwell

-Wander through the village of Brighstone with its Olde shop and village museum before crossing arable farm land and grass fields then joining the Shepard’s trail into Chale Green.
-Climbing up St Catherines Down to Hoy Monument (The Hoy Monument is a graceful stone pillar which rises 72 feet into the windswept sky above St Catherine\\\'s Down.
-A plaque on the south face of the square base explains it was erected by Michael Hoy to commemorate the visit to Britain in 1814 of Tsar Alexander 1 of Russia).
+Wander through the village of Brighstone, with its Olde shop and village museum, before crossing arable farmland and grass fields before joining the Shepard’s trail into Chale Green.
+After a climb up St Catherines Down you will see the Hoy Monument.
 Descending the other side into the first of the Combes, Wydcombe and remote park lands of Strathwell.

 Whitwell – Ventnor